sfranzyshen/sfranzyshen.github.io/_posts/2026-09-20-A-Call-to-Service.md

 Maybe some of what makes a life meaningful is what we **give away**.

-Our time.

-Our knowledge.

-Our skills.

-Our compassion.

-Our resources.

-Our attention.

-Our experience.

-Our willingness to show up.

-And maybe even our love.
+Our time, knowledge, skills, compassion, resources, attention, experience, willingness to show up, And maybe even our love.

 ---